Study Engineering at Ohio State University

 Most students drive their private vehicles to and from Ohio State Airport, and this is the suggested mode of commute.
 The drive is approximately 7 miles and takes around 20 minutes.

 The Central Ohio Transit Authority (COTA) is a public bus system providing transportation in the region around Columbus and central Ohio.
 It provides bus service from the primary campus to the OSU Airport shopping area which is about 1 mile away.
 This service is free for students from Ohio State as it is included in tuition charges.
 CABS is a free bus service provided by Ohio State.
 On-campus buses operate throughout the day for every 10-15 minutes.
-Buses operate every 30 minutes to provide commute to the remote parts of the campus.
+Buses operate every 30 minutes to provide a commute to the remote parts of the campus.

 Ohio State runs 38 residential on-campus halls separated into three geographic clusters: South Campus, North Campus, and West Campus.
 The Office of Student Life is responsible for many of the outside-the-classroom aspects of student life at Ohio State.